 A shaved head is a powerful symbol – it looks sharp and tough.

-Some armed forces do not permit shaved heads in general, stating that the haircut must be a minimum length of X, e.g. no shorter than a clipper grade #1, #2 or even a #3, depending on the regiment.
+Some armed forces do not permit shaved heads in general, stating that the haircut must be no shorter than a certain clipper guard grade.

 This haircut was popular with German soldiers during the late 1930s and into the 1940s.

-Some military forces worldwide, where short hair is the norm, may allow long hair on religious grounds, so long as safety and the ability to perform one’s functions are not affected.
-Facial hair may also be allowed where not normally acceptable.
+Some military forces may allow long hair on religious grounds, so long as safety and the ability to perform one’s functions are not affected.

-For example, Sikhs in the British Army or the US Army can keep the long hair required of their religion and wear it under a turban in the same colour as the issue berets/forage caps/headwear.
+For example, Sikhs in the British Army or the US Army can keep the long hair required of their religion.
+Hair is worn under a turban in the same colours as the issued berets, forage caps or other such headwear.
 They can also keep a beard in keeping with religious practice.

-The Indian Army regs state that hair must be short.
-Exception is made for the Sikh Regiment.
+The Indian Army regulations state that hair must be short.
+However, an exception is made for the Sikh Regiment.

-Rastafarians in the Royal Air Force can have dreadlocks, so long as they’re tidy:
+Rastafarians in the British Royal Air Force can have dreadlocks, so long as they are tidy:

 - UK, Royal Air Force: AP1358 – Uniform dress & appearance regulations.